doj/few/README.md

 * **R**:
   repaint the screen
 * **h**:
   show help text.
   This will show the few man page in the few editor.
   To return to your file, press **q**.
+  Currently supported on Unix.
 * **/**:
   enter a search regular expression
 * **n**: